mbbremner/PersonSearchCLSA/README.md

-# Note to the reader
+# Person Search by CLSA
+This is a reconstruction from scratch of a deep network, based on a technique outlined in the compouter vision paper "Person Search by Multi-Scale Matching".
+The model is built upon a modified ResNet-50 backbone.
+The purpose of the technique is to boost the performance of person search by reinforcing semantic alignment across layers.

+A friendly suggestion:
-A friendly suggestion, perhaps do not attempt to run this code.
+perhaps do not attempt to run this code.
 This code is in transition as I am not satisfied with the condition it ended up in during crunch.
 One may consider this a proof of experience, rather than a shining example of software design principles I would prefer.
 I do not have the resources currently (as of 9/2019) to maintain this code so it will likely remain her as proof of my early forrays into deep learning.
 When I get my hands on a GPU I can continue to improve this implimentation.

-# PersonSearchCLSA
-This is a reconstruction from scratch of a deep network, based on a technique outlined in the compouter vision paper "Person Search by Multi-Scale Matching".
-The model is built upon a modified ResNet-50 backbone.
-The purpose of the technique is to boost the performance of person search by reinforcing semantic alignment across layers.

 There is no formal write-up for this project, only a final presentation (included).
 I have provided a personal interpretation of the primary technique: